NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Double Brew.md

 You know your formulas so well that you can concoct two items at once.

-When using the [[Actions/Quick Alchemy|Quick Alchemy]] action, instead of spending one batch of [[Class Features/Infused Reagents|Infused Reagents]] to create a single item, you can spend up to two batches of infused reagents to make up to two alchemical items as described in that action.
-These items do not have to be the same.
+When using the [[Actions/Quick Alchemy|Quick Alchemy]] action, you can create two items.
+These items don't have to be the same.
+If you create two consumables, you have to expend a versatile vial for each one.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*